souvikray97/meetings_minutes/3_september.md

-*make sure the first 3exp are hosted.
+*make sure the first three experiments are hosted.

 *experiments should be interactive.